 Emergency Dentist Cambridge

-Harbor Dental Center is your go-to practice for top-notch emergency dental services in Cambridge.
-Our highly trained and experienced staff, led by Dr. Meredith Todd, excel at providing long-term and straightforward solutions.
-Our compassion, empathy, and honesty mean we can provide customized treatment plans for every dental emergency.
+Harbor Dental Center is your go-to practice for top-notch emergency dentistry in Cambridge.
+Our highly trained and experienced staff excel at providing long-term and straightforward solutions.
+Our compassion, empathy, and honesty makes us excellent at providing customized treatment plans for every dental emergency.
 We offer same-day appointments when appropriate and a convenient voicemail service for after-hours inquiries.
-If your emergency does not require immediate interception, we'll schedule an early morning consultation the next business day.
-Our Cambridge dental emergency protocols also apply on weekends to the communities of Trappe and Linkwood.
+If your emergency does not require immediate care, we'll schedule an early morning consultation the next business day.
 Please contact us today for a comprehensive evaluation and treatment!

 Why Choose Harbor Dental Center for Emergency Dentistry?

-• Same-Day Appointments
+• Same-Day Appointments Available

 • Sedation for Soothing Dental Fears